Frontline Ltd. (FRO) CEO Robert Macleod on Q1 2020 Results - Earnings Call Transcript

 Unidentified Analyst

 Good afternoon, Robert and Inger.
-I was wondering the recent uptick in demand from China and now India.
-Did that surprise you?
-Do you think that maybe they were playing catch up on lower inventories or do you think that their current appetite is something that's going to happen going forward?
+I was wondering the recent uptick in demand from China and now India, did that surprise you?
+Do you think that maybe they were playing catch-up on lower inventories or do you think at their current appetite is something that's going to happen going forward?

 Robert Macleod

 John thanks.
-It's very, very good questions is extremely relevant.
-Unfortunately, I don't have the answer to it, but I'll make a guess.
-My guess is that the demand structure as described was not as deep as the analysts were projecting and I think the return is coming quick.
-So it could be also this the data here is the U.S. data normally more accurate, but there's a trend we're getting in from various places.
+This is very, very good question.
+It is extremely relevant.
+And unfortunately, I don't have the answer to it, but I'll make a guess.
+My guess is that the demand structures described was not as steep as the analysts were projecting.
+And I think the return is coming quick.
+So, it could be -- also the data here is the U.S. data is normally more accurate.
+But it's a trend and we're getting in from various places.

-And it looks like Asia is coming back quickly and the Chinese say on gasoline is encouraging.
-So it could mean that the fall in demand was not as low and the pickup is indeed a V, but let's see.
-The oil market has certainly been difficult to predict here lately.
+And it looks like Asia is coming back quickly and the Chinese sale on gasoline is encouraging.
+So, it could mean that the fall in demand was not as low and the pickup is indeed a V, but let's say, the oil market has certainly been difficult to predict here lately.

 Unidentified Analyst

 Okay.
-And in closing, Inger, I detected in your comments that you have a sore throat and may I suggest a little hot tea with lemon.
-I think that'll help you recover.
+And in closing, Inger, I detected in your comments that you have a sore throat.
+And may I suggest a little hot tea with lemon.
+I think that will help you recover.
 We need a healthy Inger out here.

 Inger Klemp